Skip to main content

 Neither of these frenums serve a necessary purpose, so removing them does not result in loss of any function.
 If either of these have developed in a manner that is problematic, your dentist may schedule a frenulectomy, which will remove the problematic frenulum.

-Frenulectomy for Adults
+Frenulectomy For Adults

 A frenulectomy may be necessary for an adult who has an over-sized frenulum, which can result in a wide variety of common problems, including the following: